MicrosoftDocs/architecture-center/docs/example-scenario/devops/automated-api-deployments-apiops-content.md

 1. API operators run the extractor pipeline to synchronize the Git repository with the API Management instance and populate the Git repository with API Management objects in the required format.

-2. If a developer changes an API in the API Management instance, a pull request (PR) is created for operators to review.
+2. If an API change is detected in the API Management instance, a pull request (PR) is created for operators to review.
 Operators merge the changes into the Git repository.

 3. API developers clone the Git repository, create a branch, and create API definitions by using the OpenAPI specification or tools of their choice.

-4. API developers push the changes to the repository and create a PR for review.
+4. If a developer pushes changes to the repository, a PR is created for review.

 5. The PR can be automatically approved or reviewed, depending on the level of control that's required.